 My point is that you need to be ok with asking for help.
 Every mom on this journey needs help of some kind.
 Every single one.

 In the early stages of grief, I wanted advice from other mothers who were walking this path.
 I wanted those moms to say: "Try this.
 This is what helped me..."

-After more than four years, I started to see a pattern in my own healing and wrote a book called Journey to HEALING: A Mother's Guide to Navigating Child Loss.
+After all these years of being on this path, I started to see a pattern in my own healing and wrote a book called Journey to HEALING: A Mother's Guide to Navigating Child Loss.
 I took everything I have learned about survival and created the resource that I had been looking for at the beginning of my grief journey.

 One thing that has helped me survive the loss of my daughter is helping other mothers with their pain and loss.
 Katie was a helpful spirit.
 To honour her as I live out my days on earth, I choose to embrace that spirit and help other families who have found themselves on this path through grief.
 If you are looking to connect with other mothers who are walking this path of child loss with you, request to join my private Facebook group: https://www.facebook.com/groups/childlossgriefsupport

 While there is no manual on grieving your child, there are numerous ways to help yourself on this journey.
 If you are unsure where to begin and would like to start taking small baby steps towards healing, check out my Favourite Grief Resources for Grieving Mothers the first step to surviving grief.